 115.233 (c): Resident education is presented in formats accessible to all residents.
-In the past 12 months, 341 residents assigned to the facility received PREA education within the first 24 hours of arrival.
-Upon intake residents view a PREA: What You Need to Know video, which is available in both English and Spanish, and receive a PREA Education Manual for Residents that is available in English and Spanish.
-Spanish speaking staff are available for Spanish translation and a contract with Big Language Solutions is used for the translation of any other languages.
+On information provided on the Pre-Audit Questionnaire, in the past 12 months, 447 residents assigned to the facility received PREA education within the first 24 hours of arrival.
+Upon intake to the facility residents receive a PREA Education Manual for Residents that is available in English, Spanish and in large print.
+In reporting numbers on the last page of the PREA Education Manual for Residents, were called.
+One of the numbers to the DOC TIPS Line and the number to Diversus Health were numbers for recorded advertising.
+Other numbers on that page were to the Memorial Hospital SANE program and TESSA's administration offices.
+It was recommended that page be replaced with the Reporting Options Poster.
+On the second day of the audit, the manual was revised by the Fidelity Specialist.

+Spanish speaking staff are available for Spanish translation and a contract with Language Line Services is used for the translation of any other languages.
 All posted PREA information is posted in English and Spanish.
-In interview of two limited English proficient residents, they reported receiving PREA information in Spanish and viewing the Spanish version of the PREA: What You Need to Know video.
+In interview of 24 residents, all residents confirmed receiving PREA information on the first day of arrival to the facility.

 115.233 (d): Residents acknowledge by their signature on a Prison Rape Elimination Act (PREA) Resident Manual Acknowledgement form that they have received a copy of the PREA Education Manual for Residents.
-They also sign another acknowledgement form acknowledging viewing the PREA: What You Need to Know video and acknowledge receiving training on the zero-tolerance policy, their right to report and their right to free medical and mental health care.
-The Assistant Facility Director/PREA Compliance Manager maintains this documentation.
+They also sign PREA Training Acknowledgement form acknowledging receipt of training on the zero-tolerance policy, their right to report and their right to free medical and mental health care.
+During the Pre-Onsite Audit Phase, it was recommended to the facility that the PREA Training Acknowledgement form be revised.
+The form included acknowledgement of the resident of viewing the PREA: What You Need to Know video.
+The facility does not show the video any longer.
+Reference to the video was also included on page 4 of facility policy 2019-2.
+A revision was made to the policy and reference to the PREA video was removed from the policy.
+The Assistant Director, Programs/PCM maintains documentation of PREA education to residents.

-115.233 (e): Ongoing PREA information is provided on numerous posters, both in English and Spanish, found displayed in various locations throughout the facility, including in all resident rooms.
+115.233 (e): Ongoing PREA information is provided on numerous posters, both in

+English and Spanish, found displayed in various locations throughout the facility, including in all resident rooms and common areas.
+The Facility Director and the Assistant Director, Security hold monthly Town Hall Meetings with residents where PREA is often discussed.

+In review of 24 residents' files, documentation of PREA education was found filed for all residents and the dates signed on the required forms showed residents receive PREA education on their day of arrival to the facility.
 When interviewed, residents were knowledgeable of the zero-tolerance policy and the methods of reporting available to them.
-It was evident that the facility has done an excellent job of informing residents and makes PREA information continuously accessible at all times.
+It was evident that the facility has done an excellent job of informing residents of the zero-tolerance policy and makes PREA information continuously accessible.
+The facility was found to exceed in the requirements of this standard.

-115.234 Specialized training: Investigations
+115.234 | Specialized training: Investigations